 I’d recommend the following tools for the adjustments:

-A pair of straight plastic jawed pliers come in hand if you need to tweak the lips left or right.
+• A pair of straight plastic jawed pliers come in hand if you need to tweak the lips left or right.
+I like the Beadsmith Parallel Pliers with nylon jaws for this work.

-A pair of measurement calipers can help you with consistency and recording what gap your pistol works the best with give a particular type of ammo.
+• Digital calipers will help you with consistency and recording what gap your pistol works the best with give a particular type of ammo.
+Amazon has a ton of 6″ calipers so look at the reviews and decide.
+I use Mitutoyo 500-196-30 calipers but I need that level of precision and robustness due to constant use.

-Use Zoom Snap Caps to test cycling vs live ammo.
+• Use Zoom Snap Caps to test cycling vs live ammo.
 In general, snap caps or action proving rounds are a good idea to avoid misfires.
 There’s also a second reason – the recoil springs in the RIA pistols are robust and if the bullet from a live round or dummy round (a bullet loaded into a case that does not have powder or a primer) smacks hard into something, it will get pushed back further and further into the case plus they deform easily.
 All of my testing is done with solid aluminum snap caps now.
+I use A-Zoom 10mm Snap Caps for both my 10mm and .40 S&W mags.
+I’ve had positive feedback from owners of .40 S&W pistols so I know they work for both.
+Note I do NOT use A-Zoom snap caps for 9mm as the bullet shape does not remotely reflect common 115gr FMJ ammo at all.

 From left to right bottom row: Vaughan 3/4 pound NT-125 mallet, Vaughan 1/2 pound NT-100 mallet and Westinghouse 7009900 lighting fixture chain pliers.
 The Vaughan mallets hold up great – the plastic is both pretty solid and robust so tapping in the feed lips goes very smoothly.